TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 If an administrator retrieve this prepared forum post, his session ID (that is stored in a cookie) is transferred to the attacker.
-By setting the cookie at the attacker himself, in the worsest case he can get administrator privileges.
+By setting the cookie at the attacker himself, in the worst case he can get administrator privileges.

 How can we prevent this now?
-The forum post don't have to put out unchanged - before we have to mask out all special charaters with a call of ``htmlspecialchars()``.
+The forum post don't have to put out unchanged - before we have to mask out all special characters with a call of ``htmlspecialchars()``.
 With this instead of ``<script>..</script>`` the safe result is delivered to the browser: